jorgmateos/uformer-google-colab/README.md

-# 🚀 Uformers for image denoising using Google Collab
+# 🚀 Uformers for image denoising using Google Colab
 ## Asbtract 📝
 Nowadays, thanks to computational and technological advances, computer vision has become an element that can be found in a multitude of daily situations.
 In addition, the